wkorando/go-serverless-with-java/STEP8.md

 	![](./images/update-manifest.png)

 5. Next, add the following definitions to manifest YAML.
-Note that all these definitions are added in a seperate package 'golden-ratio'.
-Make sure the 'golden-ratio' package has the same indentation as the 'default' package.
+Note that all these definitions are added in a seperate package `golden-ratio`.
+Make sure the `golden-ratio` package has the same indentation as the `default` package.
 	```yaml
 	golden-ratio:
       actions: